bitnami/containers/bitnami/apisix-dashboard/README.md

-# Bitnami package for Apache APISIX Dashboard
+# Bitnami Secure Image for Apache APISIX Dashboard

 ## What is Apache APISIX Dashboard?